nvpro-samples/vk_mini_samples/README.md

 ## HLSL

-The two main shading languages that can be used with Vulkan are:
+The two main shading languages that are used with Vulkan are:

 * GLSL (OpenGL Shading Language)
 * HLSL (High Level Shading Language)

 Both GLSL and HLSL are supported by the samples.
-To switch between then, open CMake and under **HLSL**, toggle the **USE_HLSL**.
+To switch between then, open CMake and under **USE**, toggle the **USE_HLSL**.

 Note: it is also possible to use a different `dxc` binary.
 By default, it uses the one coming with the Vulkan SDK, but there is the option to use the one of your choice.
 Open `Vulkan` and change the path to `Vulkan_dxc_EXECUTABLE`.
 If you do not see `Vulkan`, make sure the `Advanced` option is selected.